End of Lease Procedures

 All items received at installation and financed through the lease must be returned.
 If possible, original CDs should be included.
 Do not return manuals and other publications.

 The components need not be the originals but must of equivalent or better quality.
 For example, a 15" LCD monitor or a CRT monitor cannot be substituted for a 17" LCD Monitor.
 A 2.8 MHz Pentium 4 cannot be substituted for a 3.2 MHz machine.
-A custom built desktop can be substituted for a Dell supplied machine.
+A custom built desktop can be substituted for a Dell supplied machine, if agreed to with the lessor (subject to confirmation that manufacturer of custom built desktop is of suitable standard).

 All components must work:-